Genshii8/format-mp3-artist-tags/README.md

 1. Place files to be processed in "format-mp3-artist-tags/app/files".
 (Please see below for the available command line options.)

-2. Generate list of changes ("changes.txt").
+2. Generate list of changes ("changes.txt") and view the file to make sure everything is good to go or if anything needs to be ignored.
 Running the app without the `-u` flag will not make any changes to or move your files.

 ```
 yarn launch